sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Separate Them

-There are few things worse than being in the middle of a raging battle with blood-thirsty owlbears on all sides -- one of those things is being in the middle of that battle with no one at your back.
+There are few things worse than being in the middle of a raging battle with blood-thirsty hawkhounds on all sides -- one of those things is being in the middle of that battle with no one at your back.

 Separating the characters can mean anything from being pushed apart in the